sharmahimanshu22/sharmahimanshu22.github.io/_writeups/2024-07-12-Predicates.md

 ---
-title: Robust Predicates
+title: Robust Predicates and Degenerate Cases in Computational Geometric Algorithms
 layout: post
 ---

-### Computational Geometry requires robust predicates
+Computational Geometry requires robust predicates and dealing with degenerate cases.

-A.
+### Robust Predicates

 As is well known, computational geometry algorithms require that we are able to compute predicates in a 'robust' manner.
 Whether the 3d point lies above or below a plane should be computed either correctly without any floating point errors or at least 'consistently' in the sense that the result does not mess up the larger geometry.
 For example if we have three collinear points a, b, and c in that order, and we compute orientation of a new point 'd' with respect to this line, the answer should be same irrespective we use 'ab' , 'bc', or 'ac' to do the computation.